Air cycle machine

-An air cycle machine (ACM) is the refrigeration unit of the environmental control system (ECS) used in pressurized gas turbine-powered aircraft.
+An air cycle machine (ACM) is the refrigeration unit of the environmental control system (ECS) used in pressurized gas-turbine–powered aircraft.
 Normally an aircraft has two or three of these ACM.
-Each ACM and its components are often referred as an air conditioning pack.
-The air cycle cooling process uses air instead of a phase changing material such as Freon in the gas cycle.
+Each ACM and various associated components and pipework are often referred as an air conditioning pack.
+The air cycle cooling process uses air instead of a phase changing material such as freon in the gas cycle.
 No condensation or evaporation of a refrigerant is involved, and the cooled air output from the process is used directly for cabin ventilation or for cooling electronic equipment.

 History

 Air cycle machines were first developed in the 19th century for providing chilling on ships.
 The technique is a reverse Brayton cycle (the thermodynamic cycle of a gas turbine engine) and is also known as a Bell Coleman cycle or "Air-Standard Refrigeration Cycle".